reactioncommerce/reaction-docs/developer/installation/installation-osx.md

 ### Increase your open file limit

 The Meteor development environment requires significantly more available files than are configured in macOS by default.
-Follow the instructions here to fix this: https://gist.github.com/abernix/a7619b07b687bb97ab573b0dc30928a0
+[Follow the instructions here to fix this.](https://gist.github.com/abernix/a7619b07b687bb97ab573b0dc30928a0)

 ## Install Reaction